Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

-\begin{proof} (1) follows from Lemma 3.3 and Proposition 3.6 in \cite{a1995}.
+(1) follows from Lemma 3.3 and Proposition 3.6 in \cite{a1995}.
+In \cite{a1995}, we consider the case where $a=e$ and $\la=1$ only.
+However, the argument can be applied to the case of any $a$.
 The proof of (2) is similar to the case of $\E_{\la,\D}$.
 We can prove (3) by establishing similar relations to (1).
 This is almost trivial and we omit the proof. \end{proof}

-\begin{rem} For notational simplicity, we denote $\E_{\la,S_a,\YD}$ and $L_{\la,S_a,\YD}$ by $\E_{\la,\YD}$ and $L_{\la,\YD}$ respectively. \end{rem}
+\begin{rem} For notational simplicity, we denote $\mu_{\la,S_a,Y^{-1}(\D)}$, $\E_{\la,S_a,\YD}$ and $L_{\la,S_a,\YD}$ by $\mu_{\la, Y^{-1}(\D)}$, $\E_{\la,\YD}$ and $L_{\la,\YD}$ respectively. \end{rem}